chenxinye/pychop/docs/source/index.rst

 * GPU Acceleration

-Leveraging PyTorch's tensor operations and device support (device parameter), ``Pychop`` can run efficiently on GPUs.
+Leveraging PyTorch's tensor operations and device support (device parameter), ``pychop`` can run efficiently on GPUs.
 This allows for fast, vectorized processing of large datasets, making it suitable for large-scale experiments in machine learning and numerical optimization.

 * Reproducible Stochastic Rounding

 The seed parameter ensures reproducibility in stochastic rounding modes, critical for debugging and comparing results across runs.
 This is a significant advantage in research settings where consistent outcomes are needed to validate hypotheses.
-To ensure consistency with MATLAB's chop software, ``Pychop`` closely follows its API.
+To ensure consistency with MATLAB's chop software, ``pychop`` closely follows its API.
 For the first four rounding modes, it produces identical results given the same user-defined parameters.
 For stochastic rounding modes (rmode 5 and 6), both tools yield the same output when provided with identical random numbers.

 * Ease of Integration